 - Responsible for regulatory compliance activities, including education, advertising, enforcement and investigations into illegal and counterfeit therapeutic goods.
 The branch also undertakes regulatory impact analysis and supports good regulatory practice through research and impact analysis of proposed regulatory reforms.

 Branch Head: Avi Rebera

-- Responsible for managing engagement with international regulators, planning and performance reporting, parliamentary processes, media responses, coordination of technical input for Freedom of Information requests, stakeholder engagement, and committee support.
+- Responsible for managing stakeholder engagement with international regulators, regulatory guidance material, planning and performance reporting, parliamentary processes, media responses, coordination of technical input for Freedom of Information requests and committee support.